 An app that doesn't perform as expected when it goes live represents a huge missed opportunity, potentially damaging marketing and sales growth plans, and customer relations.

-Without an effective quality assurance (QA) process, you risk delivering a poor performing app to your customers and end-users.
+Without an effective software testing (QA) process, you risk delivering a poor performing app to your customers and end-users.
 Some IT firms even re-outsource work to external developers or other third-party agencies in other countries.
 We know that some of these firms and freelancers do a fantastic job.
 But not all.
 Without the ability to monitor and consistently improve outputs, you risk launching an app far below the quality threshold your business needs.

 When is a bargain not a bargain?